valeriangalliat/markdown-it-anchor/README.md

 can override this behavior with the `tabIndex` option.
 Set it to `false` to remove the attribute altogether, otherwise the value will be used as attribute value.

+The anchor `target` Property is used to set or return the value of the target attribute of a link.
+- `_blank`: It opens the link in a new window.
+- `_self`: It is the default value.
+It opens the linked document in the same frame.
+- `_parent`: It opens the linked document in the parent frameset.
+- `_top`: It opens the linked document in the full body of the window.
+- `framename`: It opens the linked document in the named frame.

 Finally, you can customize how the title text is extracted from the markdown-it tokens (to later generate the slug).
 See [user-friendly URLs](#user-friendly-urls).